rust-lang/rust-wiki-backup/Doc-using-cargo-to-manage-packages.md

 To "register" a package, the easiest approach is the following:

   * Push your package to a git repository somewhere.
-Make sure your package has a crate file in its root directory called `<yourpackage>.rc`, that contains a suitably detailed `#[link ...]` attribute describing at least its short name.
+Make sure your package contains a crate file somewhere in its directory structure called `<yourpackage>.rc`, that contains a suitably detailed `#[link ...]` attribute describing at least its short name.
 We will likely make some link attribute fields mandatory for future inclusion in cargo -- possibly the `uuid` field or `vers` for version numbers -- so it's good to include those as well.
 If your package is a library, you will need to add `#[crate_type = "lib"];` to the `<yourpackage>.rc` file.
   * fork the `cargo-central` repository and add a new entry to the `packages.json` file, for example (including a uuid from the `uuidgen` tool):

         {